Junior Samples: BR-549

 Samples' most famous bit was as a used car salesman, inviting callers to call an older five-digit phone number, BR-549, which in the show's later years was changed to BR-1Z1Z.
 In 1993, BR5-49 was also taken as a name by an American country music band as an homage to the skit.
+The BR stands for Brenda Reece.
+She was friends with several actors on Hee Haw and when they were trying to come up with the skit.
+They had 549, but didn't know what to put with it so Reece suggested her initials, BR.

 Politics

 In 1974, Samples announced that he was "seriously considering" running for lieutenant governor of Georgia on a Republican Party ticket with then-Macon mayor Ronnie Thompson, who was seeking the party's gubernatorial nomination.
 The media at first presented Samples' announcement as a political story.
 However, Samples was pulling a practical joke for publicity purposes.
 Thompson remained in the race and was defeated in the general election by the Democrat George D. Busbee.
-If the media had cared enough to investigate, it would have realized from the beginning that Samples' announcement was a spoof, because the Lieutenant Governor of Georgia is elected separately from the Governor.